AustinKipsigei/MyCoding-Journey/README.md

   Go to "Variables.py" to access the code on how to declare and use variables appropriately

-Concatenation:This is combining the contents of two strings(concatenation.py)
+Concatenation:This is combining the contents of two strings(concatenation.py) lovelySeats.py
+LovelySeats program showcases the use of variables and concatenation.